 Custody of the recordings would be wherever the judge ordered.
 The recordings could not be destroyed except upon an order of the judge, and would have to be retained for at least 10 years.
-If evidence were not obtained from the interception within one year, however, a party whose communication was intercepted could move for destruction of the recordings.
 Duplicate recordings could be made for use or disclosure by an investigative or law enforcement officer to another officer or for use by an officer in the proper performance of his or her duties (as discussed below).